hmlongco/Resolver/Documentation/Introduction.md

 let viewModel: XYZViewModel = Resolver.resolve()
 ```

-Now your unit and integration tests for XYZViewModel as using XYZTestSessionService, which provides stable, known data to the model.
+Now your unit and integration tests for XYZViewModel are using XYZTestSessionService, which provides stable, known data to the model.

 Do it again.
 ```swift